Mary Beth Tinker

 Mary Beth Tinker is an American free speech activist known for her role in the 1969 Tinker v.
-Des Moines Independent School District Supreme Court case, which ruled that Warren Harding Junior High School could not punish her for wearing a black armband in school in support of a truce in the Vietnam War.
+Des Moines Independent Community School District Supreme Court case, which ruled that Warren Harding Junior High School could not punish her for wearing a black armband in school in support of a truce in the Vietnam War.
 The case set a precedent for student speech in schools.

 Early life

 Mary Beth Tinker was born in 1952 and grew up in Des Moines, Iowa, where her father was a Methodist minister.
 Her family also became involved with the Religious Society of Friends (Quakers).

 Tinker v.
 Des Moines Independent School District

 When Tinker was 13, she wore a black armband to school in protest of the United States' involvement in Vietnam as a member of a group of students who decided to do this.

 On December 11, 1965, a student named Christopher Eckhardt held a meeting with a large group of students at his home in Des Moines, Iowa.
 Planning a school protest against the Vietnam War, the group decided to wear black armbands in school on December 16.
 They chose to keep wearing them until January 1, 1966.
 During a meeting for Des Moines School District principals on December 14, 1965, a policy was adopted that required all students wearing armbands in school to remove them.
 In this meeting, principals agreed that students were to be suspended if they disagreed.

 Thirteen-year-old Mary Beth Tinker was a student at Warren Harding Junior High who was among two dozen elementary, middle, and high school students that wore black arm bands to school on December 16 and 17.
 The school singled out five students for punishment, including Mary Beth and her brother John.

 Tinker reported that immediately after she and her brother were suspended, her family received many threats from the public.
 "A man who had a radio talk show threatened my father on the air.
 Red paint was thrown on our house.
 A woman called on the phone, asked for me by name, and then said, 'I'm going to kill you!'"